 IWD 2020: Mrs Akeredolu commits to gender equality

-Ondo State First Lady, Her Excellency, Mrs Betty Anyanwu- Akeredolu has called for concerted efforts among stakeholders to end violence against women and the girl child in the state.
+As the celebration of the International Women Day enters Day 2 in Ondo State, the wife of Ondo State Governor, Arabinrin Betty Anyanwu- Akeredolu has called for concerted efforts among stakeholders to end violence against women and the girl child in the state.

 Mrs Akeredolu made the call on Monday at the interactive forum to mark this year’s International Women’s Day, held at the Government House ground, Alagbaka, Akure.